 AREA CREDITS

 Writing and Speaking: (6 credits)

 ENGL 1120 (Composition II) 3

 COMM 1130 (Public Speaking) 3

-Students who do not place into ENGL 1120 may apply the credit hours from the pr erequisite ENGL 1110 (or its equivalent
+Students who do not place into ENGL 1120 may apply the credit hours from the prev equisite ENGL 1110 (or its equivalent

 ENGL 1110 Y or Z) to help fulfill the Student Choice area requirements below.

 Mathematics and Statistics: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Mathematics and Statistics.

 Physical and Natural Sciences: (4 credits)

 4

-Select one course from the UNM Core Curriculum in Physical and Natural Sciences, wh Social and Behavioral Sciences: (3 credits) ich must include a lab.
+Select one course from the UNM Core Curriculum in Physical and Natural Sciences, which n must include a lab.

+Social and Behavioral Sciences: (3 credits)

-PSYC 1110 (Introduction to Psychology) or SOCI 1110 (Introduction to Sociology) Arts and Design: (3 credits) 3
+PSYC 1110 (Introduction to Psychology) or SOCI 1110 (Introduction to Sociology) 3

+Arts and Design: (3 credits)

 3

 Select one course from the UNM Core Curriculum in Arts and Design.

-Student Choice: (3 credits)
+Student Choice: (6 credits)

 3

+3

-Select one additional General Education course from the areas above.
-Students who o do not place into ENGL 1120 may apply
+Select two additional General Education courses from the areas above.
+Students who do not place into ENGL 1120 may

-the credit hours from the prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill this area.
-A

-recommended course is CS 180L (Computer Science for All).
+Select two additional General Education courses from the areas above.
+Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill this area.
+Recommended courses are CS 180L (Computer Science for All) and ENGL 2310 (Introduction to Creative Writing).

-Game Design and Simulation Core Requirements: (42 credits):
+Game Design and Simulation Core Requirements: (36 credits):

 GAME 101 (Intro. to Game Development) 3

 GAME 102 (Intro. to Game Engines) 3

 GAME 120 (Game Testing) 3

 GAME 125 (3D Modeling and Animation) 3

-GAME 130 (Digital Imaging Techniques) 3

 GAME 150 (Character Animation and Rigging) 3

 GAME 160 (Game Engine Scripting) 3

+GAME 180 (Game Programming) 3

 GAME 220 (Environmental Modeling) 3

 GAME 250 (Character and Creature Modeling) 3

 GAME 260 (Level Design) 3

-GAME 275 (3D Lighting and Shading) 3

 GAME 280 (Audio for Gaming) 3

 GAME 296 (Capstone) 3

 GAME 293 (Topics) (encouraged, but not required) 3